aecyia/Sakura/README.md

 ## Warnings

 - Only use one recolour mod at a time!
 This will conflict with any other mod that changes the UI image assets and LAYOUT files.
 You can prioritize via "Resource.cfg" in your Mods folder.
+A known conflict is NraasPortraitPanel; I wrote a guide [here](https://www.tumblr.com/simmanity/769176027071168512/) regarding this.
 - The colours may appear different based on your computer’s brightness and colour settings.
 Especially when taking screenshots, it may come out as super saturated.
 - Sakura is built using
   - Steam version